BradleyCulley/bradleyculley.github.io/_posts/2023-9-23-annoucing-a-new-consulting-project.md

 We solved the TLS problem using:
 > 1. ACM-generated, Route 53-validated certs (all via Terraform!).
 The cool thing about NS-based delegation is you can add validation records like `CNAME`s and `TXT`s to the Hosted Zone and they resolve just fine.
 ACM-managed certs mean auto-renewal/no-hassle.<br><br>
 > 2. A cool feature of ALBs called Server Name Indication (SNI).
 SNI lets you attach multiple TLS certs to a single ALB.
 AWS added SNI in 2017 ([tinyurl.com/5yf3pf5n](https://tinyurl.com/5yf3pf5n)).
-Our frontend ALB has 12 attached certs, 11 through `SNI`.
+Our frontend ALB has 12 certs attached; 11 through SNI.

 ### Digital transformation: